klinders/facet_theme/readme.txt

 = Does this theme support any plugins? =

-facet_theme includes support for WooCommerce and for Infinite Scroll in Jetpack.
+_s includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==